mateusduraes/crawler-br-news/README.md

 ### ToDO List

-* Install typescript and tslint in project
+* Install typescript and tslint in project.
-* Make it a command line interface
+* Make it a command line interface.
-* Write tests
+* Write tests.
 * Install husky (git hooks) and configurate precommit and prepush with tslint / 'run tests'.
-* Add more brazilian websites
+* Add more brazilian websites.